Majeed Ashimeru

 Majeed Ashimeru (born 10 October 1997) is a Ghanaian professional footballer who plays as a midfielder for Belgian Pro League club Anderlecht and the Ghana national team.

 Club career

-Ashimeru Began His Football Career From A small Club Team Which Is Strong Tower F/C(Mamobi)He made his First Capital Plus Premier League debut for West African Football Academy on 20 March 2016 in a game against Liberty Professionals F.C.
-From there he got the chance to fly to Austria to join RedBull Salzburg where he signed his first professional contract.
+Ashimeru began his football career with Strong Tower FC Mamobi.
+He made his First Capital Plus Premier League debut for WAFA SC on 20 March 2016 in a game against Liberty Professionals.
+In 2017, he joined Austrian club Red Bull Salzburg where he signed his first professional contract.

-International

-Ashimeru made his debut for the Ghana national team on 25 May 2017 in a friendly against Benin.
 He considers his UEFA debut as one of his proudest moment.
 He was introduced in the game as a second-half substitute for Red Bull Salzburg when they played Liverpool on 2 October 2019 at Anfield.

+International career

+Ashimeru made his debut for the Ghana national team on 25 May 2017 in a friendly against Benin.